concourse/bosh-io-stemcell-resource/README.md

 ### `in`: Fetch a version of the stemcell.

-Fetches a given stemcell, placing the following in the destination:
+Fetches a given stemcell, placing the following files in the destination:

 * `version`: The version number of the stemcell.
 * `url`: A URL that can be used to download the stemcell tarball.